 Bereavement

 Losing someone close to you can be very difficult.
-In addition to the emotional upheaval of coping with a death, you may also need to take care of financial matters.
+Along with the emotional upset of coping with a death, you might also need to take care of their finances.

 We’re here to help